hackersalman/Bug-Hunting-Cheatsheet/DNS_Testing.md

   dnsenum example.com
   ```

+---

-## 2. Testing Subdomain Takeover
+## 2. Subdomain Takeover

-**Check the CNAME of every 404 subdomain of the target**
+**Check the CNAME of every 404 subdomain on the target:**

 ```bash
 dig CNAME sub.example.com
 ```

-If the 404 subdomain points to a third-party service, but there is no service running on that site, it means the domain is vulnerable to subdomain takeover.
+If the 404 subdomain points to a third-party service but there is no service running on that site, it means the domain is vulnerable to subdomain takeover.

-**Tools for Automated Testing** (Recommended)
+**Tools for Automated Testing (Recommended):**

 * **subjack**